All Inclusive Gastric Sleeve Surgery in Tijuana, Mexico

 How much weight will I lose after having the gastric sleeve procedure?

 Following a gastric sleeve surgery, patients can expect to lose a significant amount of weight.

-As long as patients follow post-operative instructions, follow the recommended nutritional plan, exercise regularly and deal with any other hormonal or emotional issues that could also be affecting their weight and overall health, they should successfully meet post-surgical expectations within two years following surgery.
+As long as patients follow post-operative instructions, follow the recommended nutritional plan, exercise regularly and deal with any other hormonal or emotional issues that could also be affecting their weight and overall health, they have a high chance at successfully meet post-surgical expectations within two years following surgery.

-Ultimately, the amount of weight one loses following gastric sleeve surgery depends on his or her weight prior to surgery.
+Ultimately, the amount of weight one loses following gastric sleeve surgery depends on his or her weight prior to surgery and how well they follow their post-op instructions.
 All patients must have a BMI of at least 30 prior to surgery, and most patients are deemed to be severely obese with BMIs well over 40.

 Weight loss will begin quickly but will happen at a healthy rate.
 During this period of becoming used to major body changes, individuals may experience certain symptoms, such as body aches, fatigue and mood changes, that should level out within the first six months following surgery.

 How much does the gastric sleeve in Mexico cost vs. in the USA?

 Gastric sleeve surgery in Mexico is roughly 60% less than the USA

 The cost of a gastric sleeve surgery with an inpatient hospital stay in the United States averages out at well over $25,000 for numerous patients although some can find it as low as $15,000 depending on where they live and what insurance provider they have.
 Costs depend on the following: